sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 seo:
   title: Can I stop a send in progress?
   description: Can I stop a send in progress?
-  keywords: pause, halt, flush, delete, queue, stop
+  keywords: pause, halt, delete, queue, stop, interrupt
 title: Can I stop a send in progress?
 weight: 0
 layout: page